 Avoiding camera shake should be a big priority with your architecture photography, especially as you will be using longer than usual exposures.

-Use this post to give you some tips on how to avoid camera shake.
+Use my how to keep your tripod steady post to give you some tips on how to avoid camera shake.

 I’d nearly always recommend a carbon fibre tripod for architecture photography.
 You’re going to be doing a lot of walking around and any extra weight saving you can make will be a big bonus.